alexec/docker-maven-plugin/USAGE.md

 By default, the container ip will be exposed as maven properties.
 This would be helpful for integration test as it doesn't require bind the exposed port of container to a well know port of the host.

-The property name is `docker.<CONTAINER ID>.ipAddress`, where <CONTAINER ID> is the folder name of where the Dockerfile is located.
+The property name is `docker.` + directory name of each Dockerfile + `.ipAddress`.
 For example, by configuring `maven-failsafe-plugin` in the following way:

 ```<plugin>
                 <artifactId>maven-failsafe-plugin</artifactId>